 “Other/Unknown” race/ethnicity includes NH American Indian/Alaska Native, NH multiple race, people of unreported race/ethnicity, and subgroups with cases less than 5.

-Male: persons assigned “male” sex at birth and current gender identity is not “transgender female”.
+Male: persons assigned “male” sex at birth and current gender identity is “male”.

-Female: persons assigned “female” sex at birth and current gender identity is not “transgender male”.
+Female: persons assigned “female” sex at birth and current gender identity is “female”.

-Transgender female: persons assigned “male” sex at birth and current gender identity is “transgender female.”
+Current Trans female: persons assigned “male” sex at birth who most recently reported their gender as “male to female.”

-Transgender male: persons assigned “female” sex at birth and current gender identity is “transgender male.”
+Current Trans male: persons assigned “female” sex at birth who most recently reported their gender as “female to male.”

 For presentations of data on deaths of persons with diagnosed HIV infection, age-group assignment is determined by the person’s age at the time of death.
 For all other tables, the age designation refers to age at time of diagnosis.